Open Enrollment 2022: Prepare With These Timelines and Important Dates

 - Review open enrollment dates and benefits plan changes and costs.

 - Inform employees of upcoming open enrollment dates.

 - Announce new perks or programs (e.g., wellness programs, commuter benefits, etc.).

 This is when the HR team strives to ensure that employees make their benefit selections before the open enrollment deadline.
-We recommend staying in constant communication with employees to help ensure all employees elect or decline coverage.
+We recommend following an open enrollment communication timeline with employees to help ensure they all elect or decline coverage.

 - Remind your employees that open enrollment is starting.

 - Provide office hours, points of contact, or shared resources for responding to employee inquiries.

 - Verify that employees have made their benefits selections.

 30 days before: Submit benefits selections to health insurance carrier